MicrosoftDocs/EMDocs/EMDocs/mtptrialguide.md

    - **Add X-header** sends the message to the specified recipients, but adds X-header text to the message header in order to identify the message as spam.
 Using this text as an identifier, you can also create inbox rules or use a downstream device to act on the message.
 The default X-header text is **This message appears to be spam**.
    - **Prepend subject line with text** sends the message to the intended recipients but prepends the subject line with the text that you specify in the **Prefix subject line with this text** input box.
 Using this text as an identifier, you can optionally create rules to filter or route the messages as necessary.
    - **Redirect message to email address** sends the message to a designated email address instead of the intended recipients.
 Specify the **redirect** address in the **Redirect to this email address** input box.
 5. Under **Bulk email**, select a threshold to treat bulk email as spam.
-Level 1 indicates most bulk email as spam and 9 allows the most bulk email to be delivered.
-The service then performs the configured action, such as sending the message to the recipient's Junk Email folder.
+Level 1 indicates most bulk email as spam and level 9 allows the most bulk email to be delivered.
+The service then performs the configured action, such as sending the message to the recipient's **Junk Email** folder.

 ### Migrate Spam Block and Allow Lists
 Known suspicious senders and domains can be listed and blocked, while trusted senders remain on an Allow list to ensure appropriate and undisrupted receipt of information.